RobBundy2002/RobBundy2002/README.md

 - 💻 **Current Role**: 4th Year Computer Science Student at the University of Virginia and Teaching Assistant for CS1112,CS3205, and CS3710
 - 🌍 **Location**: Charlottesville, Virginia
 - 🔭 **Currently working on**: Proverbial Plates? -> A Mobile Application that Curates Recipes Based On the Ingredients that you have readily available in your kitchen
-- 🌱 **Learning**: SQL and the Best Ways to Implement it for the Proverbial Plates Application
+- 🌱 **Learning**: IOS Emulators and how to implement them to continue working on the Proverbial Plates Application

 ## 📚 Featured Projects
 Here are some of the projects I've worked on: